dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 ### Load Balancer

 This one took me a bit of time to make a selection as there are a few options for balancing your loads in Azure.
-It will depend entirely on your preference and what your Network team has a choice for as there are so many options, and we are only listing a few of these below.
+It will depend entirely on your preference and what your Network team prefers, as are many options, and we are only listing a few of these below.

 * [Azure Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview)
 * [Azure Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview)